Tel Michal

 Tel Michal is an archaeological site on Israel's central Mediterranean coast, near the modern city of Herzliya, about 6.5 km north of the Yarkon River estuary and 4 km south of Arsuf-Appolonia.
 Excavations have yielded remains from the Middle Bronze Age to the Early Arab period.

 Description

 The archaeological site of Tel Michal covers five hills on the ridge running along the coast, which are composed of lithified wind-blown sediments, an eolianite known locally as kurkar.
-The highest of these, the actual tell, stands 30 m above sea level and is three quarters of an acre in size.
+The highest of these, the actual tell, stands 30 m above sea level and is three-quarters of an acre in size.
 It is separated from the other hills by two ravines running to the sea on its north and south.
 To its north stands another hill, 5 meters lower in altitude.
-This hill is a rectangular plateau, 250 x 175 meters, bordered on its north by the Gelilot Stream.
+This hill is a rectangular plateau, 250 × 175 meters, bordered on its north by the Gelilot Stream.
 Three hillocks lie to the northeast, east and southeast of the high mound.
 The northeastern hillock covers an area of some 2000 m2.
 The two remaining hillocks are smaller and rise to a height of 5 meters.